-The Special Needs Assistant (SNA) scheme in schools in Ireland was assessed in value-for-money terms by the Department of Education from 2007/8 to 2010.
-Their June 2011 report is online.
+The Special Needs Assistant (SNA) scheme in schools in Ireland was assessed in value-for-money terms by the Department of Education and Skills from 2007/8 to 2010.
+Their June 2011 report is on the link below.

-Given these concerns, teaching deaf and hard of hearing children independence works by using praise, not criticism, as learning tools.
+With such concerns, teaching deaf and hard of hearing children independence works by using constructive criticism and feedback.

-The DES report’s findings in relation to deaf children and students:
+The DES report regarding deaf children and students:

 - A ratio of 12 deaf/hard of hearing (hoh) pupils per SNA was advised in the 1993 Special Education Review Committee (SERC) report.